Consumer Proposal Myths Debunked

 Many people avoid consumer proposals because of myths and misunderstandings.

-The truth is that a proposal can reduce your debt by about 70%, protect your assets, and give you one affordable payment.
+The truth is that a consumer proposal can reduce your debt by about 70%, protect your assets, and give you one affordable payment.
 This page breaks down the most common myths so you can understand exactly how a consumer proposal really works.

 Myth 1: “I’ll lose my home, car, or RRSPs.”